rsms/inter/README.md

 Inter is a typeface carefully crafted & designed for computer screens.
 Inter features a tall x-height to aid in readability of mixed-case and lower-case text.
-Inter is a [variable font](https://rsms.me/inter/#variable) with several [OpenType features](https://rsms.me/inter/#features), like contextual alternates that adjusts punctuation depending on the shape of surrounding glyphs, slashed zero for when you need to disambiguate "0" from "o", tabular numbers, etc.
+Inter is a [variable font](https://rsms.me/inter/#variable) with several [OpenType features](https://rsms.me/inter/#features), like contextual alternates that adjusts punctuation depending on the shape of surrounding glyphs, slashed zero for when you need to disambiguate “0” from “o”, tabular numbers, etc.

 [**Download Inter font files…**](https://github.com/rsms/inter/releases/latest)